franzbu/EnhancedSpaces.spoon/README.md

 ### Same Window on More Than One mSpace

-By now we have covered the basics, but we have not walked over the finish line yet.
-That being said, this section is mainly for advanced users; it is about having 'the same window on more than one mSpace, also known als 'sticky windows'.
+By now we have covered the basics, but we haven't walked over the finish line yet.
+That being said, this section is mainly for advanced use cases, namely having 'the same window on more than one mSpace, also known as 'sticky windows'.

-If you want to unlock the full potential of mSpaces, it is helpful to understand the underlying philosophy.
-Each mSpace is a representation of your windows rather than just a space containing them - or, in other words, an mSpace can be understood as a set of 'symbolic links' to a subset - that can also be all - of your open windows.
+To unlock the full potential of mSpaces, it is helpful to understand the underlying philosophy: Each mSpace is a representation of your windows rather than just a space containing them - or, in other words, an mSpace can be understood as a set of 'symbolic links' to a subset of your open windows.
 Due to this approach you could, for instance, have two mSpaces with the same windows in different sizes and positions, or - a scenario that is more likely - you can have the same Notes, Calendar, Finder or Safari window on two, three, or all your mSpaces.

 To make a window visible on another mSpace as well, press  `ctrl-shift` modifiers and additionally press the key corresponding to the target mSpace, for instance, `3`.